 - 1. At least two authorized staff members must be present during any transcription of student responses.
 One will serve as the transcriber, and the other will be an observer confirming the accuracy of the transcription.
 It is highly recommended that one of the individuals be an authorized District Test Coordinator or School Test Coordinator.
 Refer to Appendix C for additional information. - 2.
-The student's responses must be transcribed verbatim into the test booklet (grade 3) or answer document (grades 4-8).
-Confirm the test booklet and answer document are for the same form (e.g., main or accommodated).
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation in the AF&A Manual for guidance and an example. - Mark the original test booklet or answer document "Do Not Score" according to the directions in the following section. - Exception: A scribe for a student who signs his or her responses in ASL will write the student's responses in English (e.g., student signs "HOUSE WHITE LIVE THERE ME."
-Scribe writes "I live in the white house."). - 3.
-Braille transcription: ONLY an eligible Test Administrator who is a certified Teacher of Students with Visual Impairment, including Blindness or someone working under his or her direct supervision may transcribe the student's responses into the standard, scorable test booklet or answer document included in the braille kit.
+The student's responses must be transcribed verbatim directly into TestNav.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation in the AF&A Manual for guidance and an example. - 3.
+Braille transcription: ONLY an eligible Test Administrator who is a certified Teacher of Students with Visual Impairment, including Blindness or someone working under his or her direct supervision may transcribe the student's responses into TestNav.
 The transcriber must be able to fluently read the braille code the student wrote in Unified English Braille (UEB). - 4.
 Any original student responses that were printed from an assistive technology device or recorded in another accommodation document such as blank paper must be securely destroyed.